 c)A manufacturing Item, which is where the Bill of Materials is stored.

 d)A manufacturing job, which is where the stock codes in point b) are consumed and manufactured into point a).
 The consumed stock codes in point b) are no longer available for jobs.
 The manufacturing job also records the actual labour used.
 Under Tools > Options > Accounts > Linked Accounts is a linked account called Manufacturing Labour Cost.
 This linked account is used to offset any labour included in the manufacturing cost.
-To enable this, you must tick Include Labour cost when Manufacturing in Tools > Options > Stock.
+To enable this, tick Include Labour cost when Manufacturing in Tools > Options > Stock.

 Example: multilevel manufactured stock is made up of Stock A + Stock B = Stock C at a fixed cost, then Stock C + Stock D = Stock E.

 This is possible because the cost of manufactured stock is fixed and set on the Manufacturing job.
 It is not updated when finishing purchase or expense orders of stock used in the manufacturing process, as compared to single level manufacturing.

 ▪When selecting multilevel (fixed), set the default manufacturing cost in the Details tab on the Stock screen.